Adversarial Learning of Intermediate Acoustic Feature for End-to-End Lightweight Text-to-Speech: Introduction

 \section{Introduction}

 The advancement of neural networks has led to significant quality improvement in text-to-speech (TTS) systems.
-Most neural TTS models consist of a two-stage pipeline architecture: an acoustic model that converts text or phonemes to intermediate features such as mel-spectrograms, and a neural vocoder that synthesizes waveforms by utilizing the intermediate features as condition.
-Depending on the structural differences that occur while converting text into intermediate features, we can classify neural TTS models as either an autoregressive (AR) or a non-autoregressive (non-AR).
-AR-based methods \cite{Wang2017TacotronTE,Shen2018NaturalTS,Li2019NeuralSS} successfully generate high quality speech, but their inference speed is low because they cannot be implemented in parallel.
-To solve the low inference speed problem of AR-based methods, various types of non-AR TTS models have been proposed \cite{Ren2019FastSpeechFR,Ren2021FastSpeech2F,Kim2020GlowTTSAG,Elias2021ParallelTN}.
+Depending on the structural differences when converting text into intermediate features (e.g., mel-spectrogram), neural TTS models can be classified as either autoregressive (AR) or non-autoregressive (non-AR).
+AR-based methods \cite{wang2017tacotron,shen2018natural,Li2019NeuralSS} successfully generate high-quality speech but have low inference speed because they cannot be implemented in a parallel manner.
+To solve this problem, various types of non-AR TTS models have been proposed \cite{Ren2019FastSpeechFR,ren2020fastspeech,kim2020glow,elias2021parallel}.